This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The soil will suffer from waterlogging, anaerobic, and nutrient lock-up without a proper structure.
 This can eventually lead to stunted growth and even death of the plant.

-A decline in the structure of the soil is usually associated with land use and crop management practices.
+A decline in the soil structure is usually associated with land use and crop management practices.
 However, changes in climate and biological activity can also impact the soil structure.

 How Does Soil Structure Support Plant Growth?